 Vendor Access to Internal Systems

-Vendors requiring access to the Loyola systems for configuration, maintenance, and emergency support should adhere to the restricted and monitored channels that ITS staff uses to access the environment.
+Vendors requiring access to the Loyola systems for configuration, maintenance, and emergency support must adhere to the restricted and monitored channels that ITS staff uses to access the environment.
 Additionally, the access should only be activated on an as-needed basis and disabled when not in use.
 This policy applies to Loyola University Chicago faculty, staff, students, contractors and vendors that connect to servers, applications or network devices that contain or transmit Loyola Protected Data, per the Data Classification Policy.

 Segregation of Duties